treeverse/lakeFS/docs/index.md

 ### Rollback of Data Changes and Recovery from Data Errors

-Human error, misconfiguration, or wide-ranging systematic effects are unavoidable.
-When they do happen, erroneous data may make it into production or critical data assets might accidentally be deleted.
+Human error or misconfigurations can lead to erroneous data making its way into production or critical data being accidentally deleted.
+Traditional backups are often inadequate for recovery in these situations, as they may be outdated and require time-consuming object-level sifting.

-By their nature, backups are a wrong tool for recovering from such events.
-Backups are periodic events that are usually not tied to performing erroneous operations.
-So, they may be out of date, and  will require sifting through data at the object level.
-This process is inefficient and can take hours, days, or in some cases, weeks to complete.
-By quickly committing entire snapshots of data at well-defined times, recovering data in deletion or corruption events becomes an instant one-line operation with
-lakeFS: just identify a good historical commit, and then restore to it or copy from it.
+With lakeFS, you can avoid these inefficiencies by committing snapshots of data at well-defined times.
+This allows for instant recovery: simply identify a good historical commit and restore or copy from it with a single operation.

 👉🏻 [Read more](./understand/use_cases/rollback.html)

-### Multi-Table Transactions guarantees

-Data engineers typically need to implement custom logic in scripts to guarantee two or more data assets are updated synchronously.
-This logic often requires extensive rewrites or periods during which data is unavailable.
-The lakeFS merge operation from one branch into another removes the need to implement this logic yourself.

-Instead, make updates to the desired data assets on a branch and then utilize a lakeFS merge to atomically expose the data to downstream consumers.

-To learn more about atomic cross-collection updates, check out [this video](https://www.youtube.com/watch?v=9OsjUvk5UJU) which describes the concept in more detail, along with [this notebook](https://github.com/treeverse/lakeFS-samples/blob/main/00_notebooks/write-audit-publish/wap-lakefs.ipynb) in the [lakeFS samples repository](https://github.com/treeverse/lakeFS-samples/).

 ### Establishing data quality guarantees - CI/CD for data